15 Crawlability Problems & How to Fix Them

 A list of pages that have duplicate content issues

-If the duplicates are necessary (like if you’ve intentionally placed the same content in multiple sections to address different audiences), you can implement canonical tags.
-Which help search engines identify the main page you want to be indexed.
+If the duplicates are necessary—for example, if you have intentionally placed the same content in multiple sections to address different audiences—you can implement canonical tags

 15. Poor Mobile Experience

 If your site takes a long time to load on mobile devices, it can affect your crawlability.
-And Google may need to allocate more time and resources to crawl your entire site.
+Google may need to allocate more time and resources to crawl your entire site.

 Navigate to the "Issues" tab and search for "speed."